Nicholas of Flüe: Veneration

 During his lifetime pilgrims who had visited the Einsiedeln abbey often also went to the nearby Ranft.
-After Nichoas of Flüe died in 1487, his funeral was attended by a large number of people and he was buried in the chapel in Sachseln.
+After Nicholas of Flüe died in 1487, his funeral was attended by a large number of people and he was buried in the chapel in Sachseln.
 The Austrian Archduke Sigismund organized a memorial service for Niklaus with a hundred priests in Vienna.
 His tomb would become a prominent site of pilgrimage and by 1518 the epitaph with a depiction of him had to be renewed.
 In In 1492 he was painted on the interior of his burial chapel.

 He was beatified in 1669.
 After his beatification, the municipality of Sachseln built a church in his honour, where his body was interred.
 During World War II he was the spiritual saviour of Switzerland, and in August 1941 the Swiss bishops promised to go on a pilgrimage in his honour if the country was spared from the effects of war.
 He was canonized in 1947 by Pope Pius XII.
 His feast day in the Catholic Church is 21 March, except in Switzerland and Germany, where it is 25 September.
 In June 1984, Pope John Paul II held a mass in Flüeli Ranft and a prayer at the tomb of Niklaus von Flüe in Sachseln during his visit to Switzerland.

 As a layman with family responsibilities who took his civic duties as an ancestral landowner seriously, Brother Klaus is a model of heroic manhood for many concerned with the flourishing of local communities and sustainable use of open land.
 He is the patron saint of the German-language association KLB (Katholischen Landvolkbewegung), the Catholic Rural Communities Movement.
-Wölflins biography was translated into German in 1947 by Josef Konrad Scheuber.

 Biographies on Nicholas of Flüe

 The abbot of the Einsiedeln abbey Albrecht von Bonstetten wrote the first known report on his life in 1479, while Nicholas still alive.
 In his report Historia fratris Nicholae the abbot distinguished between witnesses who saw, heard or heard someone say something on the life of Nicholas.
 In 1485 the report was translated from latin into german on request by the clergy and mayor of Nuremberg.

 A second biography was written a year after Nicholas died by Heinrich of Gundelfingen.
 It was called Historia Nicholae Unterwadensis eremitae and presented to the authorities of Lucerne.
 He alluded that Nicholas aimed at re-establishing the ascetic life of the early christian Saints.
 He acknowledged his ascetic life but was skeptical on his yearlong fasting.

 The Government of Obwalden requested from Heinrich Wölflin, a noted historian of the time to write a biography of Niklaus von Flüe in 1493.
 Wölflin then recollected reports of witnesses for several years and published the first state sponsored biography in 1501 in Latin.
+Wölflins biography was translated into German in 1947 by Josef Konrad Scheuber.